Running is a great way to stay fit, but you want to make sure your running gait won’t cause potential injury.

 6. Saucony Triumph 18

-The ISOFIT lacing system adapts to the shape and motion of your foot.
+As we mentioned, the FORMFIT design in the upper aims to adapt to the shape and motion of your foot.
 Engineered mesh keeps the shoe cool and dry, although it will likely let in some water if you’re running during a rainstorm.
-With a Triflex outsole helps distribute force, great for underpronators.
+A flexible outsole helps distribute force, great for underpronators.

 - Designed specifically for underpronators